Viking Mani on Rhine River Cruise

 I've enjoyed my share of ocean cruises on a few different lines to different hot and cold destinations so I consider myself a pretty experienced cruiser.
 However, despite this I found river cruising a completely unique and wonderful experience that I wish more people would consider.
 After being hosted on an amazing experience by Viking River Cruises, I wanted to share my thoughts so you can better understand the experience.

 Our cruise was a Christmas Markets cruise "Rhine Getaway" in the middle of December from Basel Switzerland to Amsterdam.
 Over the course of eight amazing days, we saw ancient castles and cathedrals, sampled amazing foods, and explored a part of the world so rich in history and culture that you'll wonder why you haven't visited sooner.
 As an America, taking a river cruise is a great way to explore the Rhine Valley since you don't need to worry about lugging your bags around each day since your hotel moves with you through cities including Strasbourg, Heidelberg, and Cologne.
-While your Viking River Cruise experience may differ depending on the time of year and itinerary, you are almost certain to have an amazing romantic getaway, but only if you are prepared for the adventure!
+While your Viking River Cruise experience may differ depending on the time of year and itinerary, you are almost certain to have an amazing /romantic-getaway, but only if you are prepared for the adventure!

 It's a Small Ship and You'll Make Friends Fast

-While modern ocean cruise ships can carry 3,000+ people, the Viking Mani (named after the Norse Moon God) had less than 400 at max occupancy.
+While modern ocean cruise ships can carry 3,000+ people, the Viking Mani (named after the Norse Moon God) had less than 200 at max occupancy.
 This meant that while you aren't going to have tons of bars (there's one) or swimming pools, waterpark, and hot tubs (there's none), you can walk from one end of the ship to the other in a matter of moments.
 It also means that you can't help but see the same people throughout the trip.
 This makes it very easy to make new friends.

 cruising the rhine watching castles

-No Waves or Engine Vibration
+No Waves or Engine Vibration To Cause Motion Sickness

-When I first cruised on an ocean cruise, people told me "oh the ships are so big you won't feel a thing".
-They were wrong.
-However, this is a different beast entirely.
-For the most part, there were no waves to worry about on the rivers and the boat was extremely stable with virtually no motion felt at all.
+On a Viking river cruise though, things are different.
+While you are still floating down a river, there were no waves to worry about and the boat was extremely stable with virtually no motion or vibration to be felt at all.
 Even while cruising at full speed on the river, you could barely feel the vibration of the engines.
 If you suffer from motion sickness issues, but want to do a cruise - this is a great fit for you!

 donuts served on deck